magenta-aps/mox/doc/user/objects.rst

     Required.

 ``organisationgyldighed→gyldighed``
     Whether the organisation is active or not.
-Can takae the values ``Aktiv`` and ``Inaktiv``.
+Can take the values ``Aktiv`` and ``Inaktiv``.
 Required.

 ``organisationgyldighed→virkning``